Where to go on holiday in April

 The ski season is almost over, and low altitude resorts should be avoided.
 But spring skiing is a special experience, particularly if you like to get in some serious exercise in the morning then take a late lunch on a sunny terrace and take it easy in the afternoon.

 Mediterranean beach clubs offer great bargains at the beginning of the summer season.
-I recommend Mark Warner‘s flagship club at Lakitira, which is particularly good for watersports, tennis, diving and mountain biking.
-If you want to swing a club, look at the gorgeous Verdura Golf & Spa Resort in Sicily.
+Mark Warner‘s new flagship club Paleros Beach Resort in Greece is particularly good for water sports, tennis, diving and mountain biking.
+If you want to swing a golf club, look at the Verdura Golf & Spa Resort in Sicily.

-Love Spain?
-This is also a great time of year for a cycling holiday in Catalonia.
+This is a great time of year for one of these lovely independent cycling holidays,.
 The trips are self-guided with a selection of routes and difficulties, and your luggage is transported from one hotel to the next.
-Or you could take a cycling holiday in France such as this gentle 8-day Secret Provence tour.
+You also have the option to ride an electric bike.

 I also recommend these hotel-to-hotel walking holidays.
 They are a perfect way to explore some of Europe’s most attractive coastal trails such as the Costa Vicentina in Portugal and the Lycian Way in Turkey.
 You stay in small characterful hotels and inns while your luggage is transported each day to your next overnight stop.

-If you want to take care of your mind and body, why not try a luxury spa retreat in the South of France or Andalucia.
-Other healthy options include a fitness holiday or a yoga break with expert yoga teachers.
+If you want to take care of your mind and body, why not try a luxury fitness retreat in Marrakech, the South of France or Spain.
+April also marks the start of the whale and dolphin watching season in the Azores (a short direct flight from the UK).

 April short breaks

-April is a good month for sightseeing and short breaks in the Med and southern Europe.
-I suggest Sorrento on the Amalfi Coast of Italy, Seville in southern Spain and the often-overlooked city of Palma.
+April is a good month for sightseeing in the Med and southern Europe.
+My tips include Sorrento on the Amalfi Coast of Italy, Seville in southern Spain and the often-overlooked city of Palma in Mallorca.
+If you’ve never taken a few days to explore Lisbon I promise you won’t be disappointed.

-For romance it’s hard to beat Prague, a city of gothic architecture, gourmet restaurants, music and street performers.
+For romance it’s hard to beat Prague, a city of gothic architecture, gourmet restaurants, music and art.
 It won’t be hot in April, but you’ll get there before the summer crowds.

 If you’re looking for a treat for a big birthday or anniversary, how about getting together with a group of family or friends to rent a stately home – a perfect way to celebrate a birthday or anniversary.